 Charter schools can be sponsored by local school districts, CareerTechs, universities, federally-recognized Indian tribes, and the Oklahoma State Department of Education.
-Le Monde International School has applied for a charter sponsor to Norman Public Schools.
+Le Monde International School is sponsored by the Oklahoma State Board of Education.

 The basic concept of a charter school is to exercise increased autonomy in return for accountability.
 Charter schools are responsible to several groups for both academic results and fiscal practices: the sponsor that grants them, the parents who choose them and the public that funds them.

 Charter schools operate with freedom from many of the regulations that apply to traditional public schools.
 In exchange for that flexibility, charters are held accountable not only to the state, but also their charter sponsor and governance board.